DiscordAnalytics/docs/en/reference/goals/README.md

 To complete these goals, you must have a certain number of guilds.

-[hint info]These goals are based on the day's stats and are precise.[endhind]
+[hint info]These goals are based on the day's stats and are precise.[endhint]

 | Goal title           | Required guilds count | Difficulty |
 | -------------------- | --------------------- | ---------- |